 (15.b.)
-DIVING LOGS, RECORDS, AND STANDARDS FOR COMMERCIAL DIVING OPERATION
+DIVING LOGS, RECORDS, AND STANDARDS FOR COMMERCIAL DIVING OPERATION (15.c.)
+Contact Hours: 12 Lecture (15.d.)
+Prerequisites: None

 Instruct the trainee in how to compare and contrast the types and uses of dive logs, records, and reports.
 Define the differences in standards for commercial diving operations as set forth by the Association of Diving Contractors Consensus Standards, the US Coast Guard, and OSHA.